loopbackio/loopback-next/docs/site/DEVELOPING.md

 ```

 As part of `npm ci` or `npm i`, TypeScript project references are automatically
-updated for each package with in the monorepo.
+updated for each package within the monorepo.

 The next step is to compile all packages from TypeScript to JavaScript: